computerfreek274/WS2812-matrix-8x32-Jinx-ArtNet/README.md

-This is for the 8x32 Maxrix display from china or amamzon.
+This is for the 8x32 Maxrix display from china, amamzon or Adafruit.

 Step 1 flash the Artnet to your wemo or Nodemcu esp8266 ArtnetWifiNeoPixel.ino found here